JadedOhana6/Retail-Sales-Analysis/README.md

 ## Recommendations

 ## Limitations
-1. Unable to determine the effectiveness of discounts.
-The Discount Applied column in the retailsales table is missing data, and the table does not record any price changes upon discount.
+1. The Discount Applied column in the retailsales table is missing data, it is not related to the items, transaction date or payment methods.
+It is possible that the table does not record price changes upon discount.
-2. No item name, but this will just affect the visuals.
-We are still able to use item code for analysis instead.
 3. There are 640 records in retailsales table without quantity and totalspent records.
-Sales analysis excludes these columns